BYOS - Configuration guide

 Tracking of the Custom Screens

-User interactions inside Custom Screens are not tracked by the SDK, since these screens are fully controlled by your app.
-If you need additional interaction analytics, you should instrument them directly within your client-side code.
+Finally, note that user interactions inside Custom Screens are not tracked by the SDK, since these screens are fully managed by your app.
+If you require interaction-level analytics, you should instrument them directly in your own client-side code.

-Don't forget to synchronizing purchasesIn a Paywall A/B test scenario, make sure with your engineering team that the In-App Purchases performed inside the Custom Screen are properly synchronized.
+Don't forget to synchronize purchasesIn a Paywall A/B test scenario, make sure with your engineering team that the In-App Purchases performed inside the Custom Screen are properly synchronized.

 If purchases are not synchronized, in-app purchases happening on your Custom Paywall will not be counted by the SDK and integrated in the A/B test data.